mahnoor-rizwan/World-Time/README.md

 2. ios -> deeloped (not tested yet)

 ## Challange in implementation
-After I implemented the code I realized that there was some problem with the time of places whose timezone is -GMT and I corrected it by applying this logic:
+After I implemented the code I realized that there was some problem with the time of places whose timezone is *-GMT* and I corrected it by applying this logic:
 ```
 sign == '+' ? now = now.add(Duration(hours: int.parse(offset))) : now = now.subtract(Duration(hours: int.parse(offset)));
 ```
-I caught the string from [Wrld Time API](http://worldtimeapi.org) and then tested if it was *+GMT or -GMT*.
+I caught the string from [World Time API](http://worldtimeapi.org) and then tested if it was *+GMT or -GMT*.
+Then I applied this logic so that correct time would be displayed.

 ## Completed Design
 |Loading Page|Home Page Day|Home Page Night|Edit Location|